jasonlong/cayman-theme/README.md

 If you copy this theme for your own needs, feel free to customize the colors however you like.
 A couple of nice sources for gradient colors are http://uigradients.com and http://jxnblk.com/shade/.

+# Using with Jekyll

+If you'd like to use this theme with Jekyll, Pietro Menna has put together a package to make it easy.
+You can find it at https://github.com/pietromenna/jekyll-cayman-theme

 # License

 This work is licensed under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.